ajjacobs/FretboardQuiz/README.md

 Randomly chooses a note to display and does a rudimentary frequency pitch estimation on audio input channel 1 to check if you've played it.
 Can be used as either a stand-alone application or as a VST3 plugin in most DAWs.

+# Issues
+- [ ] The plugin works in the AudioPluginHost, but the stand-alone application doesn't seem to properly pick up the input audio...

+# TODO
+- [ ] Implement a solution to avoid false readings based on noise.
+Perhaps something like, the estimated frequency must persist for some minimum number of cycles, or something to that effect.
+- [ ] More sophisticated pitch detection.
+Right now I'm just doing a rudimentary estimate of the fundamental frequency using a fourier transform.
+That being said, it seems to work surprisingly well in practice, due to guitar occupying a pretty mid frequency range.